Emilio Terry: Life

 After 1897 Francisco Terry moved his family to New York City, where Antonia and her daughter, Natividad (later Countess Stanislas de Castellane), were painted in 1897 by the Swiss-born American artist Adolfo Müller-Ury.
-The family later moved to France, where Francisco Terry's brother José-Emilio—his son's namesake—had purchased Château de Chenonceaux in 1891."Blois, Amboise, Chambord and Chenonceaux", American architect and architecture, Volume 37 (Hearst Magazines, Inc., 1892), page 39 The château was sold in 1896 to Francisco Terry.
+The family later moved to France, where Francisco Terry's brother José-Emilio—his son's namesake—had purchased Château de Chenonceaux in 1891.
+The château was sold in 1896 to Francisco Terry.